masonelmore/esi/docs/AllianceApi.md

 > GetAlliancesAllianceIdOk GetAlliancesAllianceId(ctx, allianceId, optional)
 Get alliance information

-Public information about an alliance  --- Alternate route: `/dev/alliances/{alliance_id}/`  Alternate route: `/v3/alliances/{alliance_id}/`  --- This route is cached for up to 3600 seconds
+Public information about an alliance  ---  This route is cached for up to 3600 seconds

 ### Required Parameters